 |Tom Curiano (Garland Jeffries) behind the Rogers drum kit|

 Among the many microphone preamps we have are two channels of Ampex 602's.
-These are the same mic pre's that were part of the 2-channel portable Ampex 602 tape recorder used by Garth Hudson to record "The Basement Tapes" at Big Pink with Bob Dylan and The Band.
+These are the same mic pre's that are rumored part of the 2-channel portable Ampex 602 tape recorder used by Garth Hudson to record the first sessions for "The Basement Tapes" at Big Pink with Bob Dylan and The Band.